TACC/gateways19-hpc-in-the-cloud/README.md

 ## Schedule

+* 8:30AM - Introduction
-* 9:00AM - Introduction, Intro to Jupyter, Intro to Docker
+* 9:00AM - Intro to Jupyter, Intro to Docker
 * 10:30AM - Break
 * 10:45AM - Intro to Docker(cont), Intro to Tapis and CLI, Intro to Abaco
 * Noon - Lunch